auraphp/Aura.View/README.md

 #### Template Namespaces

 We can also add namespaced templates which we can refer to with the syntax `namespace::template`.
-We can add directories that coorespond to namespaces:
+We can add directories that correspond to namespaces:

 ```php
 <?php